ftnt-dspille/fsr-connector-creation/content/03-migrate-fpoc/1-export-import-directly.md

    ![alt text](after_rsync_b.png)

 {{% notice note %}}
-You can safely repeat the `rsync` command from **System A** to keep firmware directories synchronized.
+You can repeat the `rsync` command from **System A** to keep firmware directories synchronized.
 Avoid using `--delete` to prevent removing files that exist only on the destination.
 {{% /notice %}}

 #### Sync the Home Firmware Repository